 What Are Tokens and Why Do They Determine Cost?

-Every time you make an API call to Claude, two things get counted separately.
-First, the input tokens — this is everything you send to Claude, including your instructions, the user's question, any conversation history, and any documents or data you attach.
-Second, the output tokens — everything Claude generates in its response back to you.
+- Input tokens: everything you send to Claude, including your instructions, the user's question, any conversation history, and any documents or data you attach.

-Here's the critical part that trips people up: output tokens cost significantly more than input tokens.
-For Claude Sonnet 4.5, the pricing breaks down to $3 per million input tokens and $15 per million output tokens.
-That's a 5x multiplier on the output side, which makes intuitive sense when you think about it — generating new text requires more computational work than reading existing text.
+Output tokens cost significantly more than input tokens.
+For Claude Sonnet 4.5, the pricing breaks down to $3 per million input tokens and $15 per million output tokens, a 5x multiplier on the output side.
+Generating new text requires more computational work than reading existing text.
+If you're building a tool where Claude returns large tables or writes lengthy explanations, the output token cost is where your bill lives.

 What Makes Costs Go Up or Down?